swooletw/laravel-swoole/README.md

 ]
 ```

 `handlers`: Websocket handlers mapping for onMessage callback.
 Message frames from clients will be parsed by formatter first (`SwooleTW\Http\Websocket\Formatters\DefaultFormatter`).
-It will dispatch the logic to matched event name.
+It will dispatch to matched handler by event name.

 > By default raw frame data will be expected as: `{"event":"event_name","data":"data_content"}`.
 If no events name matched, it will call your `onMessage` function of `WebsocketHandler`